url-kaist/Struct-MDC/README.md

 *(click the above buttons for redirection!)*

 ***
-#### Official page of "Struct-MDC: Mesh-Refined Unsupervised Depth Completion Leveraging Structural Regularities from Visual SLAM", which is accepted in IEEE RA-L'22 (IROS'22 are still being under-reviewed.)
+#### Official page of "Struct-MDC: Mesh-Refined Unsupervised Depth Completion Leveraging Structural Regularities from Visual SLAM", which is accepted in IEEE RA-L'22 & IROS'22
 - Depth completion from Visual(-inertial) SLAM using point & line features.

-#### README & code & Dataset are still being edited.
+#### Code & Dataset verion info.
 - Code (including source code, utility code for visualization) & Dataset will be finalized & released soon!
 - version info
   - (04/20) docker image has been uploaded.
   - (04/21) Dataset has been uploaded.
   - (04/21) Visusal-SLAM module (modified [UV-SLAM](https://github.com/url-kaist/UV-SLAM)) has been uploaded.
+  - (11/01) data generation tools has been uploaded.
 ***

 <br><br>